 Leaf Peeping in Ontario

-Leaf peeping is a new fall recreational activity for people who travel to view and photograph the fall foliage in areas where it changes colors.
+Leaf peeping is a new Fall recreational activity for people who travel to view and photograph the Fall foliage in areas where it changes colours.

 Starting in September, most of the northern parts of Ontario transform from simply pretty to breathtakingly beautiful as trees burst into various shades of red, orange, yellow, and gold.